Search results for:

 Table of Contents

-Among all of the tools that cPanel offers to track the various metrics of your website, one of the most frequently used and detailed options are Awstats.
-Awstats analyzes server log files and produces HTML reports on the website, presenting various charts and graphs to view information as varied as visitors, visit duration, most viewed pages, and what other websites referred your site to the visitors.
+Among all of the tools that cPanel offers to track the various metrics of your website, one of the most frequently used and detailed options is AWStats.
+This tool analyzes server log files and produces HTML reports on your website, presenting various charts and graphs to view information on visitors, visit duration, most viewed pages, and what other websites referred your site to the visitors.

 Under the Actions column, you can click on the View option to see the full detailed lists of Awstats for the domain in question.